Lauren Ackerman: Recognition

-Ackerman received the Janeway Medal of the American Radium Society; the Fred W. Stewart Award from Memorial Sloan-Kettering Cancer Center of New York City; the Gold-Headed Cane Award from the American Association of Pathologists; the Distinguished Service Award from Washington University; the Prix de Paris Award from the Institute Gustave-Roussy in Villejuif, France; and the City of Paris Award from Paris, France.
+Ackerman received the Janeway Medal of the American Radium Society; the Fred W. Stewart Award from Memorial Sloan Kettering Cancer Center of New York City; the Gold-Headed Cane Award from the American Association of Pathologists; the Distinguished Service Award from Washington University; the Prix de Paris Award from the Institute Gustave-Roussy in Villejuif, France; and the City of Paris Award from Paris, France.

 Personal life

 Ackerman was a skilled pool player; an avid fisherman and golfer; a lover of art, literature, and classical music; and a connoisseur of fine food and wine.
-He had three daughters and a son and 13 grandchildren.
+He had four children and 13 grandchildren.
 His first wife, Elizabeth, died of complications of plasmacytic myeloma in 1981.
-Late in life, Ackerman married Carol Blum, a professor of French and Italian at SUNY-SB.
+Late in life, Ackerman married Carol Blum, a professor of French and Italian at SBU.

 Death

 In mid-1993, Ackerman developed abdominal complaints and was found to have peritoneal carcinomatosis from a colonic cancer.
 He died on July 27 of that year.